 The device interface is defined by the device vendor and typically comprises the driving of state machines of the device, the notification of device-related events via interrupts, and the means to transfer data from and to the device.
-A device-driver component accesses the device interface via sessions to the core services IO_MEM, IO_PORT, and IRQ as described in Section 3.4.7.
+In principle, a device-driver component may access device hardware via sessions to the low-level core services IO_MEM, IO_PORT, and IRQ as described in Section 3.4.7.
+However, most practical scenarios benefit from the sandboxed operation of device drivers and the fine-grained segregation of device hardware between drivers, which is enabled by the platform driver covered in Section 4.1.1.

 In general, a physical device cannot safely be driven by multiple users at the same time.
 If multiple users accessed one device concurrently, the device state would eventually become inconsistent.
 A device driver should not attempt to multiplex a hardware device.
-Instead, to keep its complexity low, it should act as a server that serves only a single client per physical device.
-Whereas a device driver for a simple device usually accepts only one client, a device driver for a complex device with multiple sub devices (such as a USB driver) may hand out each sub device to a different client.
+Instead, to keep its complexity low, it usually acts as a server that serves only a single client per physical device.
+Whereas a device driver for a simple device accepts only one client, a device driver for a complex device with multiple sub devices (such as a USB driver) may hand out each sub device to a different client.
+Whenever reasonably possible, a driver should best be implemented as a mere client, not as a server.
+For example, by asserting the role of a capture client at a GUI server, a display driver can be regarded as a disposable component that can be restarted or swapped out without affecting the GUI stack.
+The driver depends on the GUI server, but the GUI server does not depend on the driver, which helps to make the system resilient against driver failures.